-- EPIC, White Rock £8M for circa 100 new jobs: Approximately £80k per job. - Torbay Business Park unit E £1.5M.
+- 3.14.1 The cost of creating jobs has been calculated based on recent council/TDA directly delivered employment schemes, and the public cost of delivering these.
+The cost of delivering employment land in Torbay is high because of a shortage of sites, and ground conditions on land that is allocated.
+These are: - Torbay Business Park £6.5M circa 90 jobs: circa £70k per job - Claylands Phase 1: £7.5M (due to abnormal costs) for approximately 30 new jobs: circa £250k per job. - EPIC, White Rock £8M for circa 100 new jobs: Approximately £80k per job. - Torbay Business Park unit E £1.5M.
 Circa 20-25 jobs: Circa £60k per job. - Lymington Road Approximately £6.32M (due to abnormal costs).
-Likely to provide 38 jobs: Circa 166k per job. - 3.14.2 On the basis of the above, the lowest assessed public cost of creating a Class B2, B8 or E(g) job is £60,000.
+Likely to provide 38 jobs: Circa 166k per job. - 3.14.2 On the basis of the above, the lowest assessed public cost of creating a Class B2, B8 or E(g) 54 job is £60,000.
 However, the advice from the Divisional Director Economy, Environment and Infrastructure is that the minimum justifiable cost is £25,000 per full time equivalent (FTE) job, based on the ability to fund some of the shortfall by grants or other means.
 It is more difficult to reach a figure for non-industrial jobs.
-In line with previous versions of the SPD a 50% rate is assumed i.e. £12,500 per FTE job. - 3.14.3 Accordingly, applications which result in a net loss of employment will be asked to pay a loss of employment contribution to mitigate the economic impact.
-This applies to: - Changes of use away from an existing employment use - The development of land that is allocated for employment in a Masterplan or Future Growth Area foir major mixed use development for non-employment uses.
-As noted, Policy SS5 of the Local Plan seeks at least 25% of such areqas to be indisustrial (Class B2, B8 or E(g) (former B1) uses. - 3.14.4 On the basis of the above figures, loss of employment contributions will be sought at a rate (as at May 2022) of: - £25,000 per Class B2,B8, or Class E(g) class job lost or not provided. - £12,500 per non Class B2, B8, or E(g) job lost or not provided (unless evidence can be provided that jobs provided will generate higher Gross Value Added). - 3.14.5 The number of jobs lost will be based on the last use, or the proposed masterplan allocation, based on the Employment Densities Guide (3rd Edition 2015) which estimates FTE jobs by floor area, and on any applicable evidence supplied by the applicant.
+In line with previous versions of the SPD a 50% rate is assumed i.e., £12,500 per FTE job. - 3.14.3 Accordingly, applications which result in a net loss of employment will be asked to pay a loss of employment contribution to mitigate the economic impact.
+This applies to: - Changes of use away from an existing employment use - The development of land that is allocated in a Masterplan or Future Growth Area for employment or for major mixed use development, for non-employment uses.
+As noted, Policy SS5 of the Local Plan seeks at least 25% of such areas to be industrial (Class B2, B8 or E(g) (former B1) uses). - 3.14.4 On the basis of the above figures, loss of employment contributions will be sought at a rate (as at May 2022) of: - £25,000 per Class B2, B8, or Class E(g) class job lost or not provided. - £12,500 per non Class B2, B8, or E(g) job lost or not provided (unless evidence can be provided that jobs provided will generate higher Gross Value Added). - 3.14.5 The number of jobs lost will be based on the last use, or the proposed masterplan allocation, based on the Employment Densities Guide (3rd Edition 2015) which estimates FTE jobs by floor area, and on any applicable evidence supplied by the applicant.
 Whilst it is noted that the use classes have been superseded by Use Class E, reference to the pre-2020 use classes is considered by the council to remain helpful as a reference point to assess likely employment, and as a proxy for likely employment loss.

-&lt;sup>54 The Local Plan was written before the Use Classes Order was changed in 2021.
-Jobs within the former B1 Use Class of business/light industry are now classes as E(g).
+54 The Local Plan was written before the Use Classes Order was changed in 2021.
+Jobs within the former B1 Use Class of business/light industry are now classed as E(g).
 The Local Plan considers a range of types of employment and not just jobs within the former Class B employment use classes.